V1T: large-scale mouse V1 response prediction using a Vision Transformer

-\textbf{Comparison} Next, we compared the models trained with the (vanilla) ViT and V{ 1}T core module against a baseline linear-nonlinear model and the CNN model on the two large scale mouse V1 datasets (see Section~\ref{neural-data}), their results are summarized in Table~\ref{table:sensorium-results} and Table~\ref{table:franke2022-results}.
-By simply replacing the CNN core module with the tuned vanilla ViT architecture, we observed a considerable improvement in response predictions across all animals, with an average increase of $9.5\%$ and $11.3\%$ in single trial correlation over the CNN model in \textsc{Dataset S} and \textsc{Dataset F} respectively.
+\textbf{V{ 1}T outperforms CNN} .
+Next, we compared the tuned ViT and V{ 1}T cores against a baseline linear-nonlinear (LN) model and the previous state-of-the-art CNN model~\citep{lurz2021generalization} on the two large scale mouse V1 datasets (see Section~\ref{neural-data}).
+We also trained a CNN and ViT core on response-stimuli pairs only on \textsc{Dataset S}, to evaluate the importance of behavioral information in response predictions.
+Table~\ref{table:average-results} summarizes the test performance on the two datasets, results of per-animal performance and an alternative metric are available in Appendix~\ref{appendix:prediction-results}.
+By simply replacing the CNN core module with the tuned ViT architecture, we observed a considerable improvement in response predictions across all animals, with an average increase of $9.5\%$ and $11.3\%$ in single trial correlation over the CNN model in \textsc{Dataset S} and \textsc{Dataset F} respectively.
 Thus far, the core module encoded the brain state of the animals by concatenating behavioral variables as additional channels in the natural image.
-We propose V{ 1}T, an architecture that encodes the brain state via a nonlinear transformation by \texttt{B-MLP}, followed by element-wise summation with the latent representation of the image at every layer (block) in the core module (see Section~\ref{methods:v1t-core} for further discussion).
-The model trained with the V{ 1}T core further improved the average prediction performance by $2.9\%$ and $7.0\%$ in the two datasets, or $12.7\%$ and $19.1\%$ over the CNN model.
-Hence, our proposed core architecture achieved state-of-the-art results in both gray-scale and colored natural visual stimuli, as well as varying sizes of neuron populations.
+With that said, our proposed V{ 1}T core, which encodes the brain state via the \texttt{B-MLP} nonlinear transformations, further improved the average prediction performance by $2.9\%$ and $7.0\%$ in the two datasets, or $12.7\%$ and $19.1\%$ over the CNN model.